top of page

 Music, sounds and musical practice have been demonstrated to be powerful tools that can contribute to and enhance cognitive, motor and emotional development, helping the physiological system as well as increasing the production of hormones that reduce stress, depression and anxiety.

-Music, as a non-verbal medium and universal language, can express feelings that cannot be put into words, and Music Therapy is the clinical and evidence-based use of music with all its elements o achieve non-musical goals and to help people improve physical and mental health, and it's an effective form of therapeutic support for a wide range of people with different needs including Social/Emotional/Behavioural Problems, ADHD, Down’s Syndrome, Autism, Learning Disabilities, Abuse (physical, sexual, emotional), Life-threatening illnesses (cancer and others), Dementia, Mental Health Problems, Neurological Conditions, Stress, Trauma.
+Music can express feelings that cannot be put into words, and Music Therapy is the clinical and evidence-based use of music with all its elements to achieve non-musical goals and to help people improve physical and mental health.
+It's an effective form of therapeutic support for a wide range of people with different needs, including Emotional/Behavioural Problems, ADHD, Down’s Syndrome, Autism, Learning Disabilities, Life-threatening illnesses, Dementia, Neurological Conditions, Stress, and Trauma.

-At Music & Sound Therapy we help clients work together to support them in improving verbal and non-verbal communication, promoting social skills, offering positive and creative means of expression, and helping confidence, creativity and personal growth.
-We use instruments and voices to help people to communicate in their own musical language whatever their ability, providing sensory and intellectual stimulation experiences.
+At Music & Sound Therapy, we help clients work together to support them in improving verbal and non-verbal communication, promoting social skills, offering positive and creative means of expression, and helping with confidence, creativity and personal growth.
+We use instruments and voices to help people to communicate in their own musical language, whatever their ability, providing sensory and intellectual stimulation experiences.

 Working at home